July 23, 2025, 2:04 pm | Read time: 6 minutes

 “We don’t know what breeds are in Poppy—she’s the best of everything!
 As they say, Poppy chose us, not the other way around…”

-Do you remember your first encounter?
+Do you remember your first meeting?
 Was it love at first sight?
 Was there a key moment?

-“Poppy was in a yard with about 60 other large dogs at the shelter.
+“Poppy was in a yard at the shelter with about 60 other, exclusively large dogs.
 I was explaining a bit for Instagram about what was happening there and wanted to pick up a dog.
-Poppy was the only one I could carry—and as I said, she kept coming back to us for cuddles.”
+Poppy was the only one I could carry—and then, as I said, she kept coming back to us for cuddles.”

 “We’ve become a great team”